|Power Line Safety after the Storm||| Print ||

 When you see power lines on the ground following a storm, stay away, warn others to stay away and contact the electric utility.
 Lines do not have to be arcing or sparking to be live.
 Any utility wire, including telephone or cable lines sagging or down could be in contact with an energized power line making they also very dangerous, so stay away from all of them.

 Be alert to the possibility that tree limbs or debris may hide an electrical hazard.
-Keep in mind a downed power line that’s energized can cause other things around it to become potentially hazardous, traveling through the ground to other metal objects like chain link fences or metal culverts.
+Keep in mind a downed power line that’s energize things around it, such as chain link fences and metal culverts.

 Keep in mind that a line that’s indeed “dead” could become energized during power restoration efforts or improper use of generators.